 Women who have been crime victims are routinely referred specifically to Krav Maga San Diego by local Law Enforcement agencies.
 KMSD has a high proportion of female students looking for realistic self-defense training.

 All students at KMSD must be certain in advance that they are looking for realistic Krav Maga.
 Otherwise, those just considering joining any “krav maga” school should be able to find another place (usually with automatic billing; contract; or “package” memberships) offering the typical corporate “McDojo” franchise version of krav maga designed more for fun; fitness; and “being part of a social group”.
-KMSD does not offer this type of recreational training.
+KMSD does not offer this type of recreational or sport training.

 Regular classes during the 8 week sessions are for ages 16 and up; younger students attend periodic Teen Krav Maga and Kids Krav Maga Seminars.
 Women’s Self-Defense Seminars are open to ages 13 and up, unless they include the Weapons Module, in which case it’s ages 16 and up.

 16 and 17 year old students interested in the regular class should visit several classes with a parent / guardian before deciding to join an 8 week session.
 Anyone wanting to visit should just follow the instructions on the FAQs page.
 Before registering, minor teens will be interviewed in person by an Instructor.
 Any teen whose parent is attempting to force them into class will not be admitted to KMSD .